 Eric Ballinger, MSPT, ATP

-Eric has 22 years of experience as a physical therapist at St. Charles Medical Center and has been in outpatient services since 2000.
-His expertise is working with neurologic conditions such as spinal cord injury, multiple sclerosis, Parkinson’s disease, stroke, traumatic brain injury, and ALS.
+Eric has 22 years of experience as a physical therapist at St. Charles Health System and has been in outpatient services since 2000.
+His expertise is working with neurologic conditions such as spinal cord injury, multiple sclerosis, Parkinson’s disease, stroke, traumatic brain injury and ALS.
 He is the lead physical therapist with the ALS clinic and conducts a weekly wheelchair clinic.
 He has multiple certifications involving custom seating and positioning techniques and has an Assistive Technology Practitioner (ATP) credential through the Rehabilitation Engineering Society of North America (RESNA).

-Eric has been greatly involved with Oregon Adaptive Sports (OAS) with a passion of providing access to outdoor recreation experiences to individuals with disabilities.
-He enjoys spending time with his wife and daughter, tending a small hobby orchard, and exploring the landscapes of the Pacific Northwest.
+Eric has been greatly involved with Oregon Adaptive Sports (OAS) with a passion for providing access to outdoor recreation experiences to individuals with disabilities.
+He enjoys spending time with his wife and daughter, tending a small hobby orchard and exploring the landscapes of the Pacific Northwest.

 Laura Taylor, DPT

-Laura Taylor, a native of the Seattle area, earned her Doctor of Physical Therapy degree from the University of Colorado in 2013.
-She worked as a Certified Athletic Trainer for Central Oregon high schools prior to returning to school to become a licensed Physical Therapist and coming on board at St. Charles.
-Laura has focused her continuing education and skills in Orthopedics and Vestibular conditions and enjoys working with a variety of orthopedic injuries and neurologic conditions.
+Laura Taylor, a native of the Seattle area, earned her doctorate in physical therapy from the University of Colorado in 2013.
+She worked as a certified athletic trainer for high schools in Central Oregon prior to returning to school to become a licensed Physical Therapist and joining St. Charles.
+Laura has focused her continuing education and skills in orthopedics and vestibular conditions and enjoys working with a variety of orthopedic injuries and neurological conditions.

-"I love working with patients and getting them back to their highest level of function.
-We live in a community with so many great opportunities to get outside and play, and I hope to help each patient reach both their daily function and recreational goals."
+Laura loves working with patients and getting them back to their highest level of function.
+She recognizes that we live in a community with many great opportunities to get outside and play and she hopes to help each patient reach both their daily function and recreational goals.

 Karlee Dunn, OTR/L, CIMI